rapsamaniego27/portfolio-2020/_posts/2020-11-21-dota-is-love.md

         I had a heart to heart talk with my bestfriend Darwin and told him I don't want to play anymore, and I still need to continue to re-establish myself as its not over.
 I love the game but I may need to let go for awhile.
 author: Rap Esteva
-description: I got back to playing DOTA with my best friends.
+description: I got back to playing DOTA with my best friends only to quit it again.
 category:
   - Sports
 ---